mekanixms/mcp-mqtt-bridge/README.md

 ## Message Logs

-2. Active session messages are logged in different locations based on your operating system:
+3. Active session messages are logged in different locations based on your operating system.
-- Windows: `R:\inMessages.txt`
-- macOS: `/Volumes/hgst4T/ClaudeMCP-FS-Folder/inMessages.txt`
-- Linux: `/tmp/inMessages.txt`
-Change the path to your own folder.
+Change the path to your own folder in .env

 ## MCP Tools Available to Claude